chronologic/keeper-ui/README.md

 ## Deployment

-You may deploy this repo to e.g. https://www.netlify.com/
+You may deploy this repo to e.g. https://www.netlify.com/.

+Detailed deployment instructions can be found [here](https://docs.netlify.com/).

 ## Building